ChiefChingu/caterpillar-1/TESTFILE.md

 # Testing
+Back to the [README](https://github.com/ChiefChingu/caterpillar-1/blob/master/README.md).

+## W3C CSS Validation Service
+There were no issues, but there were warnings.
+I suspect that these warnings have to do with the 'normalize CSS' package I use.
+I tried to adjust these files (for example the warning ButtonText is deprecated: I removed the reference to ButtonText), but the warnings are still [there](http://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Frupsenalarm.nl%2F&profile=none&usermedium=all&warning=1&vextwarning=).

+After contacting a tutor of Code Institute the advice is to include a reference to my attempts to solve these warnings.

+## W3C Markup Validation Service

+## User stories
 Each user story is tested thoroughly.
 All steps are taken in the main browsers at 3 different viewports: mobile, tablet and desktop.
 Desktop includes small laptops and larger widescreens (up to 2540px).

-Back to the [README](https://github.com/ChiefChingu/caterpillar-1/blob/master/README.md).

-## User stories
 ### User story 1
 As a user I want to subscribe to alerts, so that I stay informed about future infections.